SatyapriyaMahato/launch-countdown-timer/README.md

 ### What I learned
-I learned how to work with javascript functions, conditional statements and loops-
+I learned how to work with css animations and transition.

 ### Continued development
 I will exploring more on javascript and get a good grip on it.